Catalysis of entanglement and other quantum resources: Applications of quantum catalysis

 where $d_{\tilde{A}}$ is the dimension of the input state $\ket{\psi}^{\tilde{A}}$ and $f(\rho^{AB})=\max_{\Lambda}\bra{\Phi^+}\Lambda(\rho^{AB})\ket{\Phi^+}$ is the singlet fraction maximised over all LOCC protocols \cite{Horodecki_1999}.

-Recently, the standard teleportation protocol has been studied in catalytic scenario to see whether there is an advantage in teleportation fidelity \cite{Lipka-Bartosik2102.11846}.
-In contrast to standard teleportation protocol, here in catalytic teleportation protocol Alice and Bob share an additional entangled state $\tau^{A'B'}$ such that it remains same after the process.
+Recently, the standard teleportation protocol has been studied in a catalytic scenario to see whether there is an advantage in teleportation fidelity \cite{Lipka-Bartosik2102.11846}.
+In contrast to the standard teleportation protocol, here in the catalytic teleportation protocol Alice and Bob share an additional entangled state $\tau^{A'B'}$ such that it remains the same after the process.
 To be precise, the catalytic teleportation fidelity can be expressed as \cite{Lipka-Bartosik2102.11846}

 with the constraint $\Tr_{A\tilde{A}B} \Lambda[\rho^{AB}\otimes\tau^{A'B'}\otimes\psi^{\tilde{A}}]=\tau^{A'B'}$ which ensures that the catalyst remains unchanged in the process.
 Furthermore, in \cite{Lipka-Bartosik2102.11846} an achievable lower bound of $F_c(\rho^{AB})$ has been derived: